TheBeardOfTruth/sublime-devastate-mode-z/readme.md

 # DevastateMode-Z

-Forked from [DevastateMini](https://github.com/shagabutdinov/sublime-devastate-mini) that was based on the [Devastate](https://github.com/vlakarados/devastate) sublime theme that was based on the [Spacefunk](https://github.com/Twiebie/ST-Spacefunk) theme.
+Forked from [DevastateMini](https://github.com/shagabutdinov/sublime-devastate-mini) that was based on the [Devastate](https://github.com/vlakarados/devastate) that was based on the [Spacefunk](https://github.com/Twiebie/ST-Spacefunk) theme.

 Icons taken from [boXY](https://github.com/oivva/boxy).